• Home

 Simple Sweet Potato Egg Nests

 This post was created in partnership with Ninja® Intelli-Sense™ Kitchen System with Auto-Spiralizer™.
-I received complimentary products and compensation to facilitate my review, but all opinions within are my own.
+I received complimentary products and compensation to facilitate my review, however all opinions are my own.

-These simple sweet potato egg nests are so much simpler than they look!
+These simple sweet potato egg nests look fancy, but are super easy to put together!
 I wish I’d had this recipe during last year’s whole 30 experiment, but better late than never for this beautiful healthy breakfast (or brunch!) recipe!

-To be honest, I’ve been wishing for a sturdy spiralizer for a long time – year, really.
-But each time I looked at one, I hesitated, because I wasn’t sure it would be worth the money.
+To be honest, I’ve been wishing for a sturdy spiralizer for a long time – years.
+But each time I looked at one, I hesitated because I wasn’t sure it would be worth the money.

 What if we tried it and ended up not liking spiralized veggies?
 Would we really use it?